jsaintro/publicnotes/kubernetes/External App.md

         >Session Affinity:         None
         >External Traffic Policy:  Cluster
         >Events:                   <none>
-    Name:           my-service
-    Namespace:      default
-    Labels:         run=load-balancer-example
-    Annotations:    <none>
-    Selector:       run=load-balancer-example
-    Type:           LoadBalancer
-    IP:             10.3.245.137
-    LoadBalancer Ingress:   104.198.205.71
-    Port:           <unset> 8080/TCP
-    NodePort:       <unset> 32377/TCP
-    Endpoints:      10.0.0.6:8080,10.0.1.6:8080,10.0.1.7:8080 + 2 more...
-    Session Affinity:   None
-    Events:         <none>

-    ```

-    Make a note of the external IP address (`LoadBalancer Ingress`) exposed by your service.
-In this example, the external IP address is 104.198.205.71.
+    Note of the external IP address (`LoadBalancer Ingress`) exposed by your service.
+In this example, the external IP address is 192.168.86.101.
 Also note the value of  `Port`  and  `NodePort`.
-In this example, the  `Port`  is 8080 and the  `NodePort`  is 32377.
+In this example, the  `Port`  is 8080 and the  `NodePort`  is 30674.

-8. In the preceding output, you can see that the service has several endpoints: 10.0.0.6:8080,10.0.1.6:8080,10.0.1.7:8080 + 2 more.
+8. In the preceding output, you can see that the service has several endpoints: 10.38.0.12:8080,10.38.0.13:8080,10.38.0.14:8080 + 2 more.
 These are internal addresses of the pods that are running the Hello World application.
 To verify these are pod addresses, enter this command:

-    ```
         kubectl get pods --output=wide

     ```